Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 3. Paint the splash area at the bottom of falls.

-Enjoy painting god's gifts of waterfalls!
+Enjoy painting god's wonderful gift of waterfalls!

 Enjoy painting God's gift of waterfalls."Freedom Falls"